LakinduQA/sqe_cw/docs/defects/DEFECT-REPORT.md

 - An error message should be displayed indicating that negative quantity is not allowed
 - The quantity should not be updated to a negative value
+- The product should remain in the cart with a valid quantity

 **Actual Result:**

 - No error message is displayed
+- The product completely disappears from the cart
-- The system silently accepts the invalid input or behaves unexpectedly
+- The system shows "Your Shopping Cart is empty" message instead of validating the input

 **Evidence:**